 Judgment-Free OfficeWe're here to help you feel confident in your smile.
 We provide a safe, judge-free zone for any dental issue or concern you have.

 On Your ScheduleTaking care of your dental health should fit within your schedule.
 We are open late and on weekends so you can get the care you need.

 No Insurance?
 No Problem.Don't have insurance?
 That's not a problem with us.
 We offer payment plans and accept most major credit cards, personal checks, and more.

 With hundreds of 5-star reviews, need we say more?

 Frequently Asked Questions

 Anyone, regardless of age, can have sleep apnea.
-However, here are the top risk factors:
+However, some of the top risk factors are:

 - A person over 40